estruyf/vscode-front-matter/docs/content/docs/settings.md

 ## Overview

-Most of the actions are configurable to your needs.
+Most of Front Matter is configurable to your needs.
 In this part of the documentation all settings are explained.

-## Where is the data stored?

-The extension stores all settings in the VS Code user settings file located in your project under `.vscode/settings.json`.
+## Team settings and local settings

+Since version 4 of Front Matter, Team settings got introduced.
+Teams settings allow you to have all settings on the project/solution level.
+You will be able to override them on user/local level (`.vscode/settings.json`).

+The purpose of team settings is to share the global configuration of your CMS configuration.
+This way, your whole team can use the same tags/categories but apply their changes locally.

+As you do not typically share your `.vscode/settings.json` configuration, we went for a `frontmatter.json` file on the root of your project/solution.
+The settings you provide in this JSON file are the same as you can configure on a local level.
+This allows you to easily copy, move settings from team to local level and vice versa.

+## Migrate local settings to team settings

+To allow you to easily migrate already defined settings, you can run the `Promote settings from local to team level` command.

 ## Available settings